crepuscularlight/labeling_tutorial/README.md

 Adjust the super pixel size to a reasonable value.

-Click the object, select the label and click `space` key to end one object annotation.
+Click the object, select the label and press `space` key to end annotation for this object.
 After this you can click next object and repeat the procedure.

 ![](assets/README/example.png)